|

 be taken to the Healing Room?
 He risked his own health to rescue

-I have no doubt that he would be extremely distressed if, when
+I have no doubt that he would be extremely distressed were he

 "Very well," said the Elvenking, "take them both